ePages-de/epages-docs/_posts/2017/2017-01-17-testing-async-interactions.md

 The price we need to pay for these benefits is writing contracts for our events and maintaining them.
 In a complex application with a lot of interactions, this can be a significant effort.

-At the moment Consumer-Driven Contracts do not seem to be possible to achieve for event-based interactions and Spring Cloud Contract.
+At the moment consumer-driven contracts for event-based interactions do not seem to be supported in Spring Cloud Contract.
 With this approach, the consumer would publish its expectations about the event produced by the provider.
-The provider would pick up the consumer contracts and run its tests against these.
+The provider would pick up these consumer contracts and run its tests against them.
 Spring Cloud Contract supports this for HTTP-based interactions but not for event-based interactions.

 All told, Spring Cloud Contract is a great tool to improve testing of event-based interaction that is well worth considering if your application is event-heavy.